TherieI/async_elvis/README.md

   - `IncomingMsg`
   - `OutgoingMsg`

-I think there needs to be some way to tie a future's `context` to Mail.
+I think there needs to be some way to tie a future's `context` to Mailbox.

 ```rust
 pub struct Mail {